ykliu2016/tidy_data_project/README.md

 * Data Loading
 * Descriptive Columns & Rows
 * Merging Columns And Rows
-* Filtering & Melting Data Sets
+* Filtering Data Set
 * Summary & Output

 ## Environment Setting
 The script will automatically set the working directory to the same directory as run_analysis.R.
 Please make sure the data directory UCI HAR Dataset is located in the same directory as run_analysis.R.
-Otherwise, an error message will appear.
+If the data is not ready, the script will download it and unzip the data into the working directory.

 It also load required libraries: reshape2 and dplyr.